 Ph.D. in Interpretation

-The Department of Interpretation and Translation offers a Ph.D. degree in interpretation, with a focus on American Sign Language-English interpretation.
+The Department of Interpretation and Translation offers a Ph.D. in Interpretation with a focus on American Sign Language-English Interpretation.
 This program is available for experienced interpreters who meet the University's Graduate School and Department of Interpretation and Translation admission requirements.
-The program is designed to prepare future interpreter educators and researchers, who will provide exemplary leadership in the interpreting field.
-Students may specialize in one of two theoretical and applied areas: interpreting research or interpretation pedagogy.
-Both areas have a strong emphasis on research.
-Successful completion and graduation from the MAI or MA-IR program at Gallaudet is encouraged.
-The program consists of two years and a half years of coursework.
-Students advance to doctoral candidacy through an examination after one year of coursework, and take a comprehensive examination after 37 credits.
-Students complete a data-based research project and write a qualifying paper, and then progress to writing a dissertation proposal.
-After defending the proposal, students undertake a dissertation study and receive the Ph.D. after completion of a dissertation.
+The program is designed to prepare future interpreter educators and researchers, who will provide exemplary leadership and scholarship in Translation and Interpreting Studies.
+The degree has a strong emphasis on research.
+A two-semester teaching residency completed on-campus is required.
+Graduation from the MA:CIPR or MA:IR program at Gallaudet is encouraged.
+The program consists of two and a half years of coursework.
+Students advance to doctoral candidacy through an examination after one year of coursework and take a comprehensive examination after 37 credits.
+Students complete a data-based research project and write a qualifying paper, followed by a dissertation proposal.
+After defending their proposal, students undertake a dissertation study and receive the Ph.D. after the successful completion of a dissertation.

 |First Date for Consideration of Application:||January 15|

 |Last Date for Completed Application:||March 15th or until all possible slots are filled.
 Students are accepted on a rolling basis.|

 - MA in interpretation, translation or related field

 - GRE or MAT

 - TOEFL scores for international students

 - A 15-20 page academic writing sample, or a 15-20 page essay, including references and citations (APA style) on the following: Please describe and assess three peer-reviewed articles or books in the field of Interpretation Studies that have shaped your thinking about the interpreting process and/or the role of the interpreter.